Adaptive Redundancy Management for Durable P2P Backup: Redundancy Management

+As such, the condition on $eTTR \leq \sigma_2$ prevails on $d \geq \sigma_1$ in determining the redundancy level to apply to backup data.
+This means that the accuracy of the estimate eTTR plays an important role in guaranteeing acceptable restore times; instead, errors on eTTR have no impact on data durability.

 \item $\tau \sim w+eTTR$: this case is representative of a P2P application in the early stages of its deployment, where the abandon rate of users is crucial in determining the death rate.
-In this case, $e^{-t/\tau}$ can be arbitrarily small, which implies that $n \gg k$, \textit{i.e.,} the target durability $d$ requires higher data redundancy.
-In this case, the condition $d \geq \sigma_1$ prevails on $eTTR \leq \sigma_2$.
-Hence, estimation errors on the restore times may have an impact on data durability: \textit{e.g.}, underestimating the TTR may cause $n$ to be too small to guarantee the target $\sigma_1$.
+In this case, the exponential in Equation~\ref{eq:durability} can be arbitrarily small, which implies that $n \gg k$, \textit{i.e.,} the target durability $d$ requires higher data redundancy.